September 08, 2022

 The personal statement is a 1,000-1,500 word essay that answers the following questions for your selected program.
 We encourage you to include detailed, specific examples from your academic, research or industry work if possible.

-• What makes you interested in the MCIT Online program?
+• What makes you interested in this degree program?

 • How will you benefit from the program?